 Activity 3: Step Inside Grapevine Mills

 Grapevine Mills is more than just a shopping destination.
 For families in particular, it’s an entertainment destination.
 Begin with fishy fun at SEA LIFE Grapevine Aquarium.
-The 45,000-square-foot aquarium will delight fans of Octonauts and Shark Week as exhibits, including interactive displays and touch tanks, guide you from shore and harbor through shipwreck and shark tunnel.
+The 45,000-square-foot aquarium will delight fans of Octonauts and Shark Week alike.
+Exhibits, guide you from shore and harbor through shipwreck and shark tunnel.

 Follow this with a bricktacular building experience at LEGOLAND® Discovery Center.
 This ever-evolving experience features LEGO® favorites like Ninjago and Friends, miniland models of Dallas and Star Wars, as well as plenty of building spaces, rides, a 4D theater, and an outdoor waterpark.